 Packages and Modules Overview

 A module contains mainly files that form together a certain functionality.
 Modules do depend upon each other, and a certain hierarchy is in them.
 The hierarchy is not strict, sometimes in modules other modules are used but when wanted they can be switched on or off.
 Special attention is paid to be able to remove higher order modules, without problem.
 So the docview module can be used without the canvas module.
 But also lower order modules like xmlparse are optional for the docview module.
 Each module compiles and links to a library.
-Whereas, some of the modules require third party libraries, the basic wxArt2D modules require only the wxWidgets library.
+Whereas, some of the modules require third party libraries, the basic wxArt2D modules requires only the wxWidgets library.

 - Packages and Modules Overview